hrhodes91/HRAdvancedGIS/README.md

 ### March 24, 2020

-Using Google's Map Styling Wizard and MyMaps, I created a custom map style based on the color palette from a 2017 production, _LIVE ART_.
+Using Google's Map Styling Wizard and MyMaps, I created a custom map style based on the color palette from a 2017 theater production I participated in, _LIVE ART_.
 I then overlaid this with the location of Thai food restaurants in the Squirrel Hill neighborhood of Pittsburgh, PA.

 [Custom Map Assignment](CustomMap.html)